polterguy/polterguy.github.io/tutorials/sql-server/index.md

 ## Configuring Magic

 When you configure Magic, you'll need to choose the _"mssql"_ database type.
-Afterwards you'll need to paste the following into its connection string settings.
+Afterwards you'll need to paste the following into its connection string settings and choose a root password.

 ```
 Server=db;Initial Catalog={database};User=sa;Password=Your_password123;
 ```

 The rest of the process is similar to the MySQL equivalent, and implies crudifying your backend, creating a key pair, and running the assumptions.

-**Notice** - You also obviously need to have [Docker](https://www.docker.com/products/docker-desktop) installed on your development machine.
+You also need to have [Docker](https://www.docker.com/products/docker-desktop) installed on your development machine.

 ## Wrapping up